 Work closely with school deans, university faculty and contracted subject matter experts in online and blended course development and maintenance, including analysis, design, and implementation.
 Provide faculty with training and support for online course content development.
 Develop and deliver training and documentation (print and video) to a diverse and dispersed population of online learners and educators to assist them in being successful users of online academic systems.
 Position requires frequent and effective written and oral communications with others, flexibility in adapting to the needs of changing instructional technology landscape (including cross-training with team members), and the ability to work successfully as part of a multi-site team.

-Responsible for administration of an effective community recruitment program and associated processes which are aligned with Ottawa University’s student centric philosophy.
+Responsible for administration of an effective community recruitment program and associated systems and processes which are aligned with Ottawa University’s student centric philosophy.
 Responsible for developing relationships and measureable qualified student leads through feeder schools and/or corporate/community partnerships.
-Also, provides support to the overall community and corporate relations strategy.
+Additionally provides support to the overall community and corporate relations strategy.

 Responsible for leadership of the enrollment management service operations as well as the daily management of the Wisconsin and Indiana Campuses enrollment department ensuring strategic business objectives and enrollment goals are achieved.
 Key activities include: leading recruitment efforts for applicable Wisconsin and Indiana programs; assisting with marketing and promotional materials for the campuses that align with overall marketing strategies; management of the admissions systems and processes; and assuring enrollment and budgets and new and returning student goals are achievable and met.